PIH/docker-openmrs-server/README.md

-## openmrs-server
+## isanteplus-server

-This repository is responsible for building the "partnersinhealth/openmrs-server" Docker image.
+This repository is responsible for building the "isanteplus/isanteplus-server" Docker image.

 ### Usage